amiaopensource/amia16_tweets/README.md

 ## the tweets
 tweets.json -- all of the tweets!
 tweets.html -- all the tweets, but in html format!
-AMIAdigipres.json -- #amiadigipres for the Digital Preservation stream tweets
+AMIAdigipres.json -- #amiadigipres for the Digital Preservation stream tweets.
+This is also available as a Storify [here](https://storify.com/ablwr/amiadigipres)
 amiaesp.json -- #amiaesp hashtag
 amiawomen.json -- #amiawomen hashtag for panel
 avhack16.json -- #avhack16 hashtag for hackday event